tencent cloud

 Support Status

-Currently, the read-only analysis engine only supports non-recursive CTEs.
-When using them, you need to use Hint /*+ MERGE() */, otherwise the correct execution plan may not be generated.
-In subsequent versions, the read-only analysis engine will gradually support recursive CTEs and optimize the CTE execution performance.
+In version 1.2404.x, the read-only analysis engine only supports non-recursive CTEs.
+When the CTE syntax is used, Hint /*+ MERGE() */ needs to be added.
+Otherwise, an incorrect execution plan may be generated.
+In later versions, the read-only analysis engine will gradually support recursive CTEs and optimize the CTE execution performance.

 CTE Introduction